 - Scheduling Them Right: Mix your staff.
 You should not have all the experienced ones during the busy hours and the amateur ones during the slow hours.
 This will not help the inexperienced ones to grow and take up serious responsibilities when the senior employees are absent.
 Hence it is imperative that you schedule your young talents with the experienced ones so that you can train them on the go.

-- Keep your Staff Happy: Retention of employees in a restaurant industry is a tricky affair.
+- Keep your Staff Happy: Retention of employees in the restaurant industry is a tricky affair.
 And if you can’t retain your employees, all the energy and the resources that you have spent on training them will go to waste.
-Poor pay can lead to the frequent turnover and poor customer service.
+Poor pay can lead to frequent turnover and poor customer service.
 Consider paying high-quality, trained staff more and teach them to know how to sell specials, upsell appetizers, desserts, and drinks, remember regular customers and their preferences and work with your kitchen staff to get orders in and out quickly.
 Work with a benefits provider to offer voluntary benefits, which you don’t pay for, but which give employees the chance to purchase health insurance and other benefits at group rates.

 4. Keep an Eye on the Other Costs